 “Does he miss me?
 Does he regret what he did?
 Does he think about me?”

 Those questions have taken up more of my time and brainpower than I ever think I’ll be comfortable enough to admit.
-If I would have taken a fraction of the time that I’ve spent pondering those questions to learn a new language, I could have written this post in 9 different languages by now.
+If I would have taken a fraction of the time that I’ve spent pondering those questions to learn a new language, I could have written this post in seven different languages by now.

-You’ve gone through a horrible, traumatic breakup with an emotionally unavailable guy that broke your heart and whether you’ve done enough things to cause drama/embarrassment or it just hurts too much to be “friends” with your ex or you’ve both agreed to go your own separate ways or whatever the case may be, you’ve stopped communicating and are in no contact.
+You’ve gone through a horrible, traumatic breakup with an emotionally unavailable guy that broke your heart.
+And whether you’ve done enough things to cause drama/embarrassment or it just hurts too much to be “friends” with your ex or you’ve both agreed to go your own separate ways or whatever the case may be, you’ve stopped communicating and are in no contact.

-The WORST, right?
+The WORST, right?!

 You don’t want to hear from him, but then again, you do.
 You so do.
 It’s like a drug and you’re going through the most excruciating withdrawals.
 Every day that you don’t hear from him feels like an eternity and with every minute that passes, it’s another dig deeper into the self-blame, obsessing, and FBI-style stalking.
 Your self-esteem is at zero and you start to question your worth because if you were good enough, he would have reached out by now.
 He would have done something… ANYTHING.

 You never thought he could just cut you off so easily.
 You see him living his happy life on social media with some new girl who looks like everything you aren’t (and whose profile is private).
 You’re in pain and doing the best you can to get through each minute without losing it.